Setting a price for your membership

 Stack this tier with benefits that have high perceived value, like personal coaching sessions, email Q&A and private group/channel access.

-With your membership model, structure and pricing set, it’s time to build!
+OK, with your membership model, structure and pricing set, it’s time to build!